Thesis Programs Guide

 - A new Form 1- Establishment of Supervisory Committee for the doctoral program, which must be submitted to SGPS prior to the Appointment of Doctoral Candidacy Committee form.

-- Appointment of Doctoral Candidacy Committee: GPD/GPS submit the form to SGPS for approval at least five weeks prior to the proposed examination date.
+- Appointment of Doctoral Candidacy Committee: The graduate program office submits the form to SGPS for approval at least five weeks prior to the proposed examination date.
 Once approved, the candidacy exam processing should follow the same steps as any other candidacy exam.

 Important: A judgment of satisfactory in the candidacy exam allows the student to transfer from a master’s to a doctoral program.
 The student will be required to apply to the doctoral program for the next available intake.